CenturyLinkCloud/PublicKB/Database/rdbs-backups-and-restores.md

 Access to the CenturyLink Cloud Platform as an authorized user

 ### Relational DB Backups
 The Relational DB service includes daily, automated Hot Backups as well as the ability to take a backup on demand.
+We also backup all database transaction logs allowing you to recover to a point-in-time.
 Users have the ability to define the time of day backups are run as well as a data retention policy.

 We make every effort to store backups off-site at least 350 miles from the datacenter housing the Relational DB instance it was backed up from.
 Please reference the table below under the Data Sovereignty section.

 When a database is deleted, we automatically take one last backup for you.

 The last valid backup will be kept for 3 months.
 This is to help safeguard people from themselves.
 And allows you a very easy way to recover if you choose to.
 If you know for sure you won't use it you can manually delete that backup.

 ### Data Sovereignty